PhD in Commerce: Requirements, Salary, and More

 FAQs

-Yes, you can do a PhD in commerce which is a 3-8 years long course.
+Yes, you can do a PhD in commerce, which is a 3-8 years 8-year-long course.
 It gives you a deeper knowledge of commerce and accounting.

-What are the subjects for PhD in commerce?
+What are the subjects for a PhD in commerce?

-You can select any specialization offered by the university/organization.
+You can select any specialisation offered by the university/organisation.
 Some of the popular ones are as follows:

 Is UGC NET compulsory for PhD?

 Yes, if you want to pursue a PhD course in India, then UGC NET is mandatory.
-However, no such requirement is there if you want to pursue this course from abroad.
+However, no such requirement exists if you want to pursue this course from abroad.

 If you intend to pursue a PhD in Commerce but feel hesitant as to how to go about the whole process, consult our team of experts.
 Many Indian students dream of pursuing education in foreign nations due to the exposure and career growth they offer.
 Consider joining a free counselling session with Leverage Edu if you plan to study abroad